msr8/apiofcats/README.md

 # Introduction

 Hello there!
-This is a site for cat images and videos.
+This is the source code of [apiofcats.xyz](https://apiofcats.xyz), ie a site for cat images and videos.
 If you want to check out a random picture/video present in the library, you can do so by going to [/random](https://apiofcats.xyz/random).
 Once there, you can constantly refresh the page (ctrl+R or cmd+R) to get new cat pics/vids :).
 There are currently 3.5k+ images and videos present in the evergrowing library.
 I got all of them through public sources (mostly reddit) and I DO NOT claim ownership of any of them